Zita Met 50mg/500mg Tablet

 Interactions with other medicines

-- Some medicines can affect the way Zita Met 50mg/500mg Tablet works, or this medicine itself can reduce the effectiveness of other medicines taken at the same time.
+- Some medicines can affect the way Zita Met tablet works, or this medicine itself can reduce the effectiveness of other drugs taken at the same time.

-- Tell your doctor about all the medicines, supplements, or herbals you are currently taking or might take to avoid any possible interaction.
+- Tell your doctor about all the medicines, supplements, or herbal products you are currently taking or might take to avoid possible interactions.

 - Especially if you are taking other antidiabetic medicines.